Tomorrow's Teacher is a K-STATE College of Education Scholarship Program

 Candidates

-The scholarship committee is looking for tomorrow's teachers to be well-rounded individuals who have vision, common sense, a basic understanding of business, and a willingness to serve the
+The scholarship committee seeks well-rounded individuals with vision, common sense, and a basic understanding of business — and a willingness to serve their community through teaching.

 Results